Our top space highlights of

 Graduation day for Canadian Space Agency astronauts Jenni Sidey-Gibbons and Joshua Kutryk

-SpaceX mission carries astronauts to International Space Station for the first time
+SpaceX mission carries astronauts to ISS for the first time

-SpaceX launched its first crewed mission, known as Crew Dragon Demo-2, to the International Space Station (ISS).
+SpaceX launched its first crewed mission, known as Crew Dragon Demo-2, to the ISS.
 After spending two months in space, NASA astronauts Robert Behnken and Douglas Hurley splashed down in the Gulf of Mexico off the coast of Pensacola, Florida.
 Shortly before Crew Dragon started its journey back to Earth, robotics controllers on the ground used Canadarm2's cameras to inspect the exterior of the capsule.

 Following a successful uncrewed test flight to the ISS in , which was first greeted by CSA astronaut David Saint-Jacques, Crew Dragon Demo-2 is a major milestone in NASA's Commercial Crew Program.
 It also marked the first launch of astronauts from American soil since the end of the Space Shuttle Program in .